 Breastfeeding mothers are especially reluctant to leave their baby, since they are taking their baby’s food supply with them.
 However, in this day of cell phones it is possible to slip out for a quick dinner at a nearby restaurant knowing that the sitter will call if baby can’t wait any longer for another feeding.
 When the baby is a little older and able to take expressed breast milk in a bottle, outings can be longer.

 Set up a “date night” on a regular basis – once a week or twice a month.
 While some couples hate the loss of spontaneity that comes with a planned “date night”, it is important to understand that in this particular phase of parenthood, that planning is a necessity, or dates won’t be happening at all.
+This might be one of the most important of the 10 tips for surviving the first year of parenthood, as it helps you achieve that all-important balance in your life as a parent and a spouse or partner.

 8. Take Care of Each Other